silvia-biondi/pdsnd_github/README.md

 12th June 2020

 ### Project Title
-Replace the Project Title
+Programming for Data Science with Python - GitHub Project

 ### Description
-Describe what your project is about and what it does
+The project is part of an on-line course about Python, SQL and Git

 ### Files used
 Include the files used